-Accomplishments: The grants awarded for FY2010-11 funded services in 53 of the state's 64 counties and maintained the number of families served in FY2009-10 at 2,590.
-The FY2010-11 awards were given to a total of 19 agencies.
-Although there was a slight increase in funding from FY2009-10 to FY2010-11, it was not sufficient to provide for program expansion.
+Accomplishments: The grants awarded for FY2011-12 funded services in 50 of the state's 64 counties.
+The FY2011-12 awards were given to a total of 19 agencies to serve a total of 2,515 families.
+Although there was a slight increase in funding from FY2010-11 to FY2011-12, it was not sufficient to provide for program expansion.

-A continuation grant application process was conducted to determine FY2010-11 awards.
+A continuation grant application process was conducted to determine FY2011-12 awards.
 As the agency responsible for programmatic oversight and monitoring, the National Center for Children, Families and Communities (the National Center) at the University of Colorado at Denver designated its subcontractors, the Nurse-Family Partnership National Service Office and Invest in Kids, to review applications and make funding recommendations to the Colorado State Board of Health (Board of Health).